sandstorm-io/sandstorm/docs/administering/faq.md

   the Sandstorm MongoDB instance, note that grain data is safely stored separately, so any grain data would not be affected.

-To get further help, please email support@sandstorm.io.
+To get further help, please [open an issue on GitHub](https://github.com/sandstorm-io/sandstorm/issues/new).
 Please include the most recent 100 lines from the MongoDB log file, if you can.

 ## Installing and running without root privileges